 Invited: "The polymorphs of CaCO3 and the aragonite-calcite transformation", Mineralogical Society of America, Short Course, Indianapolis, Indiana (1983)

-Photos and some links for current members of the Carlson group.
+Photos and some links for some recent members of the Carlson group.
 To see all photos, click on far-right icon above (the one with 9 little boxes)...